 Where Should You Wear a Dosimeter During Fluoroscopy?

-A dosimeter is a device used to measure the amount of radiation exposure to the body.
-It is important to wear it in the right place during fluoroscopy to ensure accurate readings.
+A dosimeter is a device used to measure the body's radiation exposure.
+It is essential to wear it in the right place during fluoroscopy to ensure accurate readings.
 Generally, the dosimeter should be worn on the chest or abdomen, under the lead apron.
 A second dosimeter should be worn on the collar outside the lead apron to monitor exposure to the lens of the eye.